nginx-proxy/nginx-proxy/README.md

 ### Multiple Ports

 If your container exposes multiple ports, nginx-proxy will default to the service running on port 80.
-If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.
-If your container only exposes one port and it has a VIRTUAL_HOST env var set, that port will be selected.
+If you need to specify a different port, you can set a @proxy/virtualPort env var to select a different one.
+If your container only exposes one port and it has a @proxy/virtualHost tag set, that port will be selected.

   [1]: https://github.com/jwilder/docker-gen
   [2]: http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/